 Choosing an RV Rental

 Many rental companies will deliver an RV to the campground of your choice.
 This might be an attractive option if you are looking for a change of scenery without the hassle of driving, towing, or parking an RV.
-There are a lot of good reasons to camp close to home this year, and some rental companies will even recommend their favorite campgrounds and help navigate the reservation process.
+There are a lot of good reasons to camp close to home, and some rental companies will even recommend their favorite campgrounds and help navigate the reservation process.

 Here are some more quick tips for picking out the perfect RV rental: